audtree/cs109-209/README.md

 Talk to me about: business strategy, management, and marketing trends; the formation of community & social dynamics; and the design of products, places, and markets.

-This repository collects data science projects and assignments to document my learning.

-# My Past Projects
+* **Email**: audreychang@college.harvard.edu
+* **Linkedin**: linkedin.com/audreyxychang

 ---
-RNNs, LSTMs, and Attention Mechanisms for Language Modelling (PyTorch) [HYPERLINK TO JUPYTER NOTEBOOK]() Tested the use of Word2Vec embeddings with a variety of sequential input deep learning models towards the task of language modeling (predicting the next word in a sentence).

-Skills: ____

-# Assignments
+## Projects
-Below are descriptions of past data science assignments.
-My work is not available publicly as it would violate Copyright Laws to have it available publicly.
-If available, however, a summary of my produced figures is linked in the associated repository's README.
+<sup> Note: Some projects are associated to coding exercises and assignments from Harvard's Data Science course, CS109.
+It violates Copyright Laws to have the assignments available publicly, although I am happy to walk through a detailed project process upon request — see my contact information below!
+When available, a summary of my produced figures is linked in the associated repository's README. </sup>

 ---
-### Web Scraping and Pandas
-Scraped the HTML from a webpage of [Top 100 Stars for 2021](https://www.imdb.com/list/ls577894422/) using the BeautifulSoup Python package and stored actor/actress profiles in a JSON file.
-Loaded data into dataframe to calculate new actor/actress metrics (age at first credit, number of credits), summary statistics (number of child stars, number of late bloomers), and explore how profiles differed between age groups and genders.

-**Skills:** Web Scraping, Data Parsing, EDA
-**Tools:** BeautifulSoup

----
 ### Analyzing Top IMDB Stars

 Scraped the HTML from a webpage of [Top 100 Stars for 2021](https://www.imdb.com/list/ls577894422/) using the BeautifulSoup Python package and stored actor/actress profiles in a JSON file.
 Loaded data into dataframe to calculate new actor/actress metrics (age at first credit, number of credits), summary statistics (number of child stars, number of late bloomers), and explored how profiles differed between age groups and genders.

-**Skills:** web dcraping, data parsing, EDA
+**Skills:** web dcraping, data parsing, EDA <br />
 **Tools:** BeautifulSoup

 ---